tilt-dev/api.tilt.dev/docs/kubernetes/live-update-v1alpha1.md

     <a name="LiveUpdateKubernetesSelector"></a>
     *Specifies how to select containers to live update inside K8s.*

+  - **selector.kubernetes.discoveryName** (string), required

+    The name of a KubernetesDiscovery object for finding pods.

   - **selector.kubernetes.applyName** (string)

     ApplyName is the name of a KubernetesApply object for filtering discovered pods to prevent updating old deployments.

     If not provided, no filtering will be applied and all discovered Pods will be eligible for update.

-  - **selector.kubernetes.discoveryName** (string)
+  - **selector.kubernetes.containerName** (string)

-    The name of a KubernetesDiscovery object for finding pods.
+    ContainerName specifies the name of the container that we're copying files into.

+    Exactly one of Image or ContainerName MUST be specified.

   - **selector.kubernetes.image** (string)

     Image specifies the name of the image that we're copying files into.

     Determines which containers in a pod to live-update.
 Matches images by name unless tag is explicitly specified.

+    Exactly one of Image or ContainerName MUST be specified.

 - **execs** ([]LiveUpdateExec)